runtimeverification/erc20-semantics/erc20.md

 we will also explain K as needed.

-Our objective is to define ERC20-K in such a way that it can be imported by an arbitrary programming language, whose programs can then make use of the ERC20-K functions.
+Our objective is to define ERC20-K in such a way that it can be imported by an arbitrary programming language semantics, whose programs can then make use of the ERC20-K functions.
 Our immediate reason for doing so is to test ERC20-K programmatically.
 But this design choice can have other advantages, too.
-For example, it can be seen as a way to *plug-and-play* ERC20-K support to your favorite language.
+For example, it can be seen as a way to *plug-and-play* ERC20-K support to your favorite language, provided you have a K semantics for it.

 We start by defining a module called `ERC20`: